 What Security Guards Can & Can’t Do

-Whether you are considering a role in security or just a public member, it’s interesting to know what security guards can and can’t do.
+Whether you are considering a role in security or are just a member of the public, it’s important to understand what security guards can and can’t do.

-When you see a security guard dressed up in a uniform similar to a police officer’s, you may think they have the same powers as the police.
-It’s entirely possible to be stopped by mistake by an overzealous security guard while you are going about your weekly shop (it’s happened to me), and as a consumer, it’s always good to know your rights.
+When you see a security guard dressed in a uniform similar to a police officer’s, you might assume they have the same powers as the police.
+It’s entirely possible to be stopped by an overzealous security guard while you are doing your weekly shop (it’s happened to me), so it’s always good to know your rights as a consumer.

-After reading this blog, you’ll know if security guards can touch you, search you or detain you whether you are out shopping or clubbing.
-So read on to better understand your rights and learn more about the security industry.
+After reading this blog, you’ll know whether security guards can touch you, search you, or detain you, whether you are out shopping or clubbing.
+Read on to better understand your rights and learn more about the security industry.

 What Is a Security Guard & Is It The Same as A Door Supervisor?